Saahil12/Final_Project/README.md

      * used in move() slot in enemy.cpp to traverse through a List
      * used in move() slot in bullet.cpp to traverse through a List
      * used in move() slot in bullet_enemy2.cpp to traverse through a List

+ * #### RAII
+   Not all objects have been deleted or need to be deleted because Qt objects are RAII ready.
+They "clean up after themselves" when they go out of scpe.

 ## Journal
   Commit: Added a rect object to scene